-A Pattern of Shirking Responsibility
+A Pattern of Insurance Carriers Shirking Responsibility

 Homeowners association claims involving multi-family buildings such as an apartment complex can be very expensive for an insurance company.
 There are multiple buildings, which means multiple roofs and high repair costs.
 Even though most insurance companies conduct what is called an “underwriting inspection” or “loss control survey” before issuing a policy and taking a premium, it becomes a whole different ball game after there is a storm, fire or water damage.

 In the eyes of the insurance company, obvious hail and wind damage can be dismissed as poor maintenance by the owner, prior damage, or manufacturing defects.
 Remarkably, we have even seen insurance companies refuse to pay a property owners association claim because they claimed the damage to the roofs resulted from bird droppings, not a massive hail storm.

 Our Experienced Attorneys Help Homeowners Associations Win Insurance Disputes

 POAs and HOAs are often governed by unit owners volunteering for their roles as managers.
 Few have the time to deal with the extensive efforts needed to satisfy an insurance company that just won’t cooperate.
 With years of experience in working with the boards and officers of various associations, Raizner Slania’s team of trial attorneys has the experience and skill to help.